Baseball Team Building Activities

 2. Team Trivia Night

 Put together a baseball trivia game featuring questions about MLB, team stats, player fun facts, and coach inside jokes.
-Use buzzers or whiteboards for a game-show feel.
+Use buzzers or whiteboards and trivia cards for a game-show feel.
 It’s a low-pressure way to encourage bonding off the field.

 3. Relay Races (Baseball Style!)